 The following provides links and/or information to assist the lodgement of a properly made development application.

-All forms can be obtained from the Department of Local Government & Planning website
+All forms can be obtained from the Department of Infrastructure, Local Government and Planning website

-NOTE: The IDAS forms are the approved forms under the Act and must be used when making an application.
-There are also template forms however these are not mandatory (eg. Changing an approval)
+NOTE: The DA forms are the approved forms under the Planning Act 2016 and must be used when making an application.

 |Planning Fees & Charges 2017/2018|| |